 Threestoneburn is a remote farmhouse set in ten acres, deep in Northumberland National Park.
 A Grade II listed house dating from 1790, Threestoneburn is constructed from local granite under a slate roof and includes two stone barns of a similar age with a more recently added steel Dutch barn.

 The proposal, granted planning consent in 2009, connected the stone barn to the house to create a library, bedroom and bathroom.
-A new build green oak clad space to the west balances the composition and houses kitchen and bathroom, while a Corten steel garage completes the courtyard.
+A new build sweet chestnut clad addition to the west balances the composition and houses kitchen and bathroom, while a Corten steel garage completes the courtyard.
 The historic building has been conserved while the minimal interior seamlessly links old and new.